The Ultimate Lighting Kit for Wedding Photographers

 Broad Availability of Lighting Products

-For example, in my kit I have some very compact V350 speedlights that can be used on-camera, but are also perfect as remotes for wedding receptions (the way I shoot, in most cases I don't need a lot of power from my remotes, and actually often end up gelling them with a 1-stop ND gel to bring the power range down even more).
+For example, in my kit I have some very compact V350 speedlights that are my usual on-camera flashes, but are also perfect as remotes for wedding receptions (the way I shoot, in most cases I don't need a lot of power from my remotes, and actually often end up gelling them with a 1-stop ND gel to bring the power range down even more).
 I can put these on light stands during a wedding reception or to add a little extra pop by backlighting a send-off, or if there's a balcony or some other elevated area, I can stash one or two of them up there, such as in this first dance photo.
 Being so small, I can easily find room for four of them in my roller bag, and can even drop one or two of them in my pockets or in a belt pouch during the wedding day if I need to.

 But that's just the beginning!
 The Godox line includes numerous battery-powered strobes that are much more powerful than a typical speedlight.
-For example, the AD360II is very similar in form to the robust Quantum T2 that many wedding photographers would have in their lighting kit 10-15 years ago, but with the inclusion of TTL and radio triggering.
+For example, the AD360II is very similar in form to the robust Quantum T2 that many wedding photographers would have in their lighting kit 10-15 years ago, but with the inclusion of more sophisticated electronics like TTL and radio triggering.
 This is is great for large group shots, or for outdoor use, where the strobe will be firing at higher power most of the time, as it will not suffer from the same constricting temperature limitations as a typical speedlight will in this kind of scenario.
-I don't use it as much as I used to, but it's my go-to choice for outdoor portraits such as this sunset portrait of a bride and groom, as it's a good balance between mobility and power.
+I don't use it as much as I used to, but it's a solid choice for outdoor portraits in bright sun, as it's a good balance between mobility and power.
 It's also my choice when doing high-volume headshot jobs, since I can shoot all day with it on one charge.

 The AD360II is an older Godox product, which uses an external battery pack (though it's MUCH lighter than the old lead acid battery the Quantum strobes used).
 This unit can actually be used as a powerful on-camera flash, though only Canon and Nikon versions were made.
 Mine are the Nikon-specific versions, but again, since most Godox lighting equipment can be used as TTL and power-controllable remotes for any camera platform for which they offer a compatible master flash or transmitter, it's not a problem to use these as remotes with my Sony gear.
-Unlike typical speedlights, which can't be pushed too much without overheating (or melting!), the AD360ii is a workhorse and can be fired repeatedly even at full power with no ill effects.
+Unlike typical speedlights, which can't be pushed too much without overheating (or melting!), the AD360II is a workhorse and can be fired repeatedly even at full power with no ill effects.

-Although the AD360II is still available and is a great light, most photographers buying a strobe in this power range are instead opting for the newer AD200 or AD300, which are more like a mini-monolight, with a self-contained battery.
-I do like that the AD360II's separate battery pack means that this weight can be placed lower on the light stand compared to units with a built-in battery.
+Although the AD360II is still useful and is a great light, it's no longer made, as most photographers buying a strobe in this power range have instead been opting for the newer AD200Pro, AD300Pro, or AD400Pro, which are more like a mini-monolight, with a battery that installs into the light itself, so there is no separate battery pack and cable to deal with (though one advantage of the AD360II's battery pack is that this weight can be placed lower on the light stand compared to units with a built-in battery.

-There's also the impressive AD600, a powerful 600ws strobe that can deliver up to 500 full-powered pops on one battery charge.
+There's also the impressive AD600 series, a powerful 600ws strobe that can deliver up to 500 full-powered pops on one battery charge.
 It's available in a manual-only model, or for a little more, you can get the version that also supports TTL.
 This is quite a hefty unit, and if you don't feel comfortable placing this monster onto a light stand and elevating it up high (creating a potentially dangerous top-heavy unit that could more easily topple over, especially if not thoroughly weighted down with sandbags), a remote head is available.
-With this accessory, only the relatively lightweight strobe portion mounts to the top of the light stand, connected via a cable to the bigger and heavier portion of the light (containing the electronics and the battery pack) which remains down low.
+With this accessory, only the relatively lightweight strobe assembly mounts to the top of the light stand, connected via a cable to the bigger and much heavier portion of the light (containing the electronics and the battery pack) which remains down low.
 This not only keeps this unwieldy weight off the top of the light stand, being near the base it also helps stabilize the light stand.
 And, of course, usage of this remote head is pretty much mandatory if you want to use an extended boom stand.

 Value & Longevity